svidmar/PureAPI_delete_tool/readme.md

 > [!CAUTION]
 Before processing, the script provides a summary with the number of UUIDs to be deleted, allowing for user confirmation to prevent accidental deletions.
 But - goes without saying - use with caution and at your own risk :-)

+It's not possible to delete content with relations to other content.

 ## Prerequisites

 	•	Python 3.x